The search for the best strollers of 2017

 Not good for babies under 8 months

 The Joovy Scooter X2 is an eye-turning stroller for two with cozy seats, giant canopy, and simple fold.
 We would recommend this option to parents with two where price may be a concern, but they don't want to sacrifice features and convenience for a lower list price.
-Though harder to push than the strollers with larger rubber wheels, this economical stroller features a giant storage bin, additional pockets, and cup holders that make it convenient for parents and children alike.
-While not compatible with infant car seats, and it doesn't roll very well over uneven terrain, we think the Scooter X2 is a crowd pleaser for a reason, and we think most parents of multiples will enjoy the quality and features it offers for the price, which is why it won a Best Value award in our Best Double Strollers Review.
+Though harder to push than competitors with larger rubber wheels, this economical product features a giant storage bin, additional pockets, and cup holders that make it convenient for parents and children alike.
+While not compatible with infant car seats, and it doesn't roll very well over uneven terrain, we think the Scooter X2 is a crowd pleaser for a reason, and we think most parents of multiples will enjoy the quality and features it offers for the price, which is why it won a Best Value award in our Double Strollers Review.

 Easy to use